seetadev/SafeRoads-Hedera/README.md

 > Turning "why should I report?" into "heck yes, I'll report!" — powered by Hedera Hashgraph

-Transport DAO is a decentralized platform built on **Hedera Hashgraph** that rewards citizens for reporting real road incidents — potholes, accidents, or other road hazards — and stores them **on-chain for transparency**.
+SafeRoads DAO is a decentralized platform built on **Hedera Hashgraph** that rewards citizens for reporting real road incidents — potholes, accidents, or other road hazards — and stores them **on-chain for transparency**.
 Once verified, reporters earn **HBAR tokens** for their contribution to safer cities.

 ## Problem